phalcon/documentation/docs/api/phalcon_events.md

 public function isCollecting(): bool;
 ```

-Check if the events manager is collecting all all the responses returned
+Check if the events manager is collecting all the responses returned by
-by every registered listener in a single fire
+every registered listener in a single fire

 #### `isHalted()` { #eventsmanager-ishalted }